purescript/documentation/language/Syntax.md

       in pure result
 ```

 In practice, you will usually be using [`bind` from the Prelude](https://pursuit.purescript.org/packages/purescript-prelude/docs/Control.Bind#v:bind), but the desugaring will use whichever `bind` is in scope.
+When using `bind` from the Prelude, there must be an instance of the `Monad` type class for the return type.